top of page

 Joy Holmes

 As a lesbian, sapphic stories hold a special place in my heart.
-I want to read stories that are representative of my experiences as a woman who loves other women, and for those experiences to represented with authenticity.
-When I say authenticity, I don’t mean perfection or rigid representation, but stories that resonate with emotional truth and characters that are realistic and believable.
-Sapphic romance has evolved—readers now crave layered, lived-in portrayals of queer women, not just a story where you can “insert two women here.”
+I want to read stories that represent my experiences as a woman who loves other women.
+It is important for these experiences to be depicted with authenticity.
+When I say authenticity, I don’t mean perfection or rigid representation.
+I mean stories that resonate with emotional truth and feature characters that are realistic and believable.
+Sapphic romance has evolved.
+Readers now crave layered, lived-in portrayals of queer women.
+They seek more than just a story where you can “insert two women here.”

 Authentic Character, Not Archetypes

 Authenticity begins with individuality.
-Many manuscripts rely on stereotypes, such as the “ice queen” or “the innocent newbie,” when people are much more layered that that.
-What works better are character whose sexuality is part of who they are, not their only defining trait.
+Many manuscripts rely on stereotypes, such as the “ice queen” or “the innocent newbie.”
+However, people are much more layered than that.
+What works better are characters whose sexuality is part of who they are, not their only defining trait.

-As a beta reader, I look for well-rounded people with goals, flaws, and agency beyond the romance.
+As a beta reader, I look for well-rounded individuals with goals, flaws, and agency beyond the romance.
+Characters should have depth.
+They should have dreams and fears that shape their actions and decisions.
+This depth allows readers to connect with them on a personal level.

 Chemistry That Feels Real, Not Imitated

 Authentic sapphic chemistry often looks and feels different from heteronormative portrayals of attraction.
 For example, stories often contain emotional intimacy or shared experiences that deepen the bond.
-Friend-to-romance arcs are common within sapphic storytelling, further highlighting the emotional familiarity.
+Friend-to-romance arcs are common within sapphic storytelling.
+They further highlight the emotional familiarity that can exist between characters.

-As a beta reader, I watch for connection that grows naturally—not one that mirrors straight romance beats.
+As a beta reader, I watch for connections that grow naturally—not ones that mirror straight romance beats.
+The chemistry should feel organic.
+It should reflect the unique experiences and emotions that come with sapphic relationships.

 The Role of Community and Context